Introduction

 It is important to determine whether a grant is the most appropriate funding arrangement for the proposed government spending activity.
 RMG-411 Grants, Procurements and other financial arrangements provides details on how to distinguish between grants, procurements and other financial arrangements.
 The Grants Decision Tree tool can also help you to decide if the proposed arrangement is a grant, procurement or other financial arrangement.

-The CGRPs set out mandatory requirements and best practice key principles relating to grants administration.
+The CGRPs set out mandatory requirements and best practice key principles for grants administration.
 Not all grants are subject to the mandatory requirements in the CGRPs, and corporate Commonwealth entities (CCEs) are not required to comply unless they are delivering grants on behalf of a non-corporate Commonwealth entity (NCE).
 Regardless, entities are strongly encouraged to act in accordance with the CGRPs – particularly the key principles – in relation to all grants.

 Grants Lifecycle